CX-Box/cxbox-doc/docs/widget/fields/field/input/input.md

         ```

 ## Placeholder
-`The placeholder` specifies a short hint that describes the expected value of an input field.
-The hint is displayed in the input field before the user enters a value.
+`Placeholder` allows you to provide a concise hint, guiding users on the expected value.
+This hint is displayed before any user input.
+It can be calculated based on business logic of application
 ### How does it look?
 === "List widget"
     _not applicable_